GuinsooLab/darkseal/openmetadata-docs/content/quick-start/local-deployment.md

 # Local Docker Deployment

-This installation doc will help you start a OpenMetadata standalone instance on your local machine.
+This installation doc will help you start a Darkseal standalone instance on your local machine.

 If you'd rather see the steps in a guided tutorial, we've got you covered!
 Otherwise, feel free to read the content below 👇